aimclub/foressment_lib/README.md

 - **Preprocessing** of raw and fuzzy data.
 - **Assessment** of the current state of complex technical objects.
 - **Forecasting** of the future state of complex technical objects.

+Those tasks were fulfilled on two main technical objects:
+- **DSC**: overhead crane when driving an L-shaped path with different loads (0kg, 120kg, 500kg, and 1000kg); each driving cycle was driven with an anti-sway system activated and deactivated; each driving cycle consisted of repeating five times the process of lifting the weight, driving from point A to point B along with the path, lowering the weight, lifting the weight, driving back to point A, and lowering the weight (based on Driving Smart Crane with Various Loads dataset).
+- **HAI**: testbed that comprises three physical control systems, namely a GE turbine, Emerson boiler, and FESTO water treatment systems, combined through a dSPACE hardware-in-the-loop; using the testbed, benign and malicious scenarios were run multiple times (based on (HIL-based Augmented ICS Security Dataset).

 Let's consider each task and its modules in more detail.
 </p>